 Akrotiri’s Menu is co-conceptualized by Chef Luca Maffei.
 An Italian chef with intricate taste to flavors and fusion, Chef Luca masterfully re-imagined Akrotiri’s food, bringing the blissful flavors of Asia and Euro-Greek cultures to our local cuisine.

-Moussaka – Eggplant, potatoes, minced meat, bechamel sauce and parmesan.
+Moussaka – Eggplant, potatoes, minced meat, bechamel sauce, and parmesan.
 By far, one of the best Moussaka I’ve tasted in years.
-The minced meat were tender and bechamel sauce wasn’t heavy.
+The minced meat was tender and bechamel sauce wasn’t heavy.
 I can have this dish all day.

-Seafood tagliatelle (Php600) – clams, mussels, prawns, squid and tomatoes.
-That’s generous amount of seafood right there.
+Seafood tagliatelle (Php600) – clams, mussels, prawns, squid, and tomatoes.
+That’s a generous amount of seafood right there.
 I just wish the pasta was al dente, though.

 Melitzanes (Php400) – or simply called stuffed eggplants.
 Minced meat, eggplant and bechamel sauce.
 Eggplant and cheese are both perfect in this dish.

 Gyros (Php500) – Platter of grilled chicken/pork/or mixed on pita bread, rustic fries, tomatoes, and tzatziki sauce.
 The sauce is good for the meat.
 I am just looking for more saltiness.

 The prominent shelf of the famous Jameson whiskey frames one side the back bar display and gives rise to a multitude of Irish blends and single malts.
 Carrying on the island whiskey theme we see single malt scotch from island distilleries and the Japanese also are represented showing the fusion of drinking cultures around the world.